cityofaustin/Residential-Permitting/_project_steps/deck/define.md

 ## Zoning requirements

-Whether your project needs a permit or not, there are still zoning regulations you must follow to make sure your shed follows the City of Austin’s code.
+Whether your project needs a permit or not, there are still zoning regulations you must follow to make sure your deck follows the City of Austin’s code.
 Zoning regulations usually apply to exterior projects and exist for your safety and the safety of your family, guests, and neighbors.
 Zoning regulations are also kept in place to ensure that Austin’s beauty is protected for many generations.

 ![]({{ site.url }}/assets/img/diagrams/easement-setback-impervious-cover.svg)